Golconde Dormitory

 Raymond first came to Japan in 1919 to work as project architect for Frank Lloyd Wright's Imperial Hotel in Tokyo.
 George Nakashima worked for Raymond to conduct site visits in Japan, and was later assigned to supervise the Golconde project, along with Czech architect Francois Sammer.
+Nakashina overlooked the construction for three years, and left India in October 1939, subsequently Udar Pinto, an Indian aeronautical engineer, supervsied the construction, under his guidance.